 Can you take hand sanitizer on a plane?

-Since we’re all a little freaked out now about how dirty airplanes are, your next question might be, can you take hand sanitizer on a plane?
+I can certainly understand how you might be grossed out about how dirty airplanes are.
+So your next question might be, can you take hand sanitizer on a plane?

 Luckily hand sanitizers often come in small bottles, so it shouldn’t be too hard to fit one into your liquids bag.